GrowingPaigns/Unity-2D-Platformer-Prototype/Code/README.md

 ## Code Updates :computer:

-*All of the included files in this section are from the unity project that we will be working on.*
+:information_source: *All of the included files in this section are from the unity project that we will be working on.*

 > Included in this section will be asset materials, scripts, and scenes as they are found in the project along with some necessary user settings